harini159/Mean-and-Variance/README (4).md

 3. Evaluate the Function: Compute the function values at each of these sample points.
 4. Compute Mean, Variance and Cross Correlation: Use Scilab's functions to calculate the mean and variance of the computed function values.
-5. Display Results: Output the computed mean variance and Cross Correlation PROCEDURE
+5. Display Results: Output the computed mean variance and Cross Correlation

+PROCEDURE:

 • Refer Algorithms and write code for the experiment.
 • Open SCILAB in System
 • Type your code in New Editor